jacobsfletch/payload/examples/redirects/cms/README.md

 # Payload Redirects Example

-This example demonstrates how to implement http redirects into Payload using the official [Redirects Plugin](https://github.com/payloadcms/plugin-redirects).
+This example demonstrates how to implement http redirects in [Payload](https://github.com/payloadcms/payload) using the official [Redirects Plugin](https://github.com/payloadcms/plugin-redirects).

 There is a fully working Next.js app made explicitly for this example which can be found [here](../nextjs).
 Follow the instructions there to get started.
 If you are setting up redirects for another front-end, please consider contributing to this repo with your own example!